 In addition to marketing communications, we also process personal information in the following ways that are within our legitimate organisational interests:

-· We may analyse data we hold about you to ensure that the content and timing of communications that we send you are as relevant to you as possible.
+· We may analyse information we hold about you to ensure that the content and timing of communications that we send you are as relevant to you as possible.

-· We may analyse data we hold about you in order to identify and prevent fraud.
+· We may analyse information we hold about you in order to identify and prevent fraud.

 Security of your personal information